Masa-99/pacgbi/README.md

 6. You can observe the pipeline process in **Build > Pipelines**.
 If the pipeline runs through all stages successfully, you can find the merge request with the LLM-generated code in **Code > Merge requests**.
 > **CAUTION:** The generated merge request should always be reviewed by developers before merging into the main code base to avoid unexpected and unintentional changes!

-## Paper
+## Papers

 We researched the capabilities of the PACGBI and LLM-based code generation in a case study on React front end development in our research paper: "Potentials and Limitations of LLM-based CI/CD pipelines".
 There you can gain more insights about its impact on code quality, costs and acceptance rate.

-Further, we wrote a tool demonstration paper: "PACGBI: Pipeline for Automated Code Generation from Backlog Items".
+Further, we wrote a tool demonstration paper: "PACGBI: Pipeline for Automated Code Generation from Backlog Items", which has been accepted at the Tool Demonstration Track of the ASE'24.

 A demonstration of the tool including a screencast is available on [Youtube](https://youtu.be/TI53m-fIoyc).

+## Case Study

+To test out the PACGBI quickly, use the ressource from our case study.
+Instruction are described [here](case-study/case-study-instructions.md).

 ## License